bsnes-emu/bsnes/readme.txt

 BS-X Flashcart
 Flash cartridge used by BS-X, as well as some standalone games by Asciisoft

-Bandai Sufami Turbo
-Special cartloader to play some Bandai games

 Super Gameboy
 Cartridge passthrough used for playing Gameboy games